MaWiMa/CCS/en/Changing_Canadian_Schools-014.md

 ##### Changing Canadian Schools Page 014
 ***
 ###
-So you don't make friends there.
+~~anything to do with you except the people that you have daily contact with.~~ So you don't make friends there.
 You don't know how to conduct yourself appropriately.